brettz9/handle-node/README.md

 Simple callback delegator based on DOM Node type.

-Provides an alternative to switches and numeric constant-based delegation.
+Provides an alternative to switches, numeric constant-based delegation, and DOM `NodeIterator`s or `TreeWalker`s.
-Useful for human-readable node traversal which does not necessarily require going through the whole tree as with DOM `NodeIterator`s or `TreeWalker`s.

 ## Installation